Amity University-Noida B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

-Careers360 has updated this page with the JEE Mains student reaction 2026 for each Jan 21 shift 1.
-The upcoming exam shifts and sessions will also be updated below.
+Careers360 has updated this page with the JEE Mains student reaction 2026 for each April Session 2 exam shift.
 The day-wise JEE Main 2026 student reaction will be provided below.
 It will help to know the exam difficulty level, types of questions asked, most weighted topics in maths, physics and chemistry, among other things.
 Find below the latest students' reaction below.

-Since the JEE Main Jan 22 shift 1 and 2 exams have concluded, candidates can find the real-time reactions of students who have appeared for the exam.
-The shift 2 reaction will be helpful for candidates who are participating in the next shift.
+The JEE Main Jan 22 shift 1 and 2 exams have concluded.
+Candidates can find the real-time reactions of students who have appeared for the exam.
 Find below the shift-wise reactions of students.

 Candidates found the shift 2 was moderate compared to the Jan 22 morning shift.
 The overall paper's difficulty level was Mathematics > Chemistry > Physics.
 Candidates found Math to be difficult compared to the other two papers.
 It was lengthy as usual and time-consuming.
 And there were around 4-5 statement-based questions in the Chemistry paper.
 However, the Physics paper was less tough compared to the Jan 22 morning shift.